xsodus/order-management-system/README.md

    [http://localhost:3000/api-docs](http://localhost:3000/api-docs)

    This page displays the Swagger UI, which lists all available API endpoints, their parameters, request/response schemas, and example payloads.

+## Deployment & CI/CD

+This project uses GitHub Actions for automated deployment to Azure App Service.
+ The workflow was set up by following [this Microsoft guide](https://learn.microsoft.com/en-us/azure/app-service/deploy-github-actions?tabs=openid%2Caspnetcore).

+You can view the complete workflow configuration in the file:
+ `./.github/workflows/main_akkapon-order-management.yml`